riimuru/Manga-api/README.md

 #### Query parameters

 Parameters can be used to query, filter and control the results returned by the Mangato API.
-They can be passed as normal URI parameters or as JSON in the body of the request.
+They can be passed as normal query parameters.

 | parameter          | description                                                                                                                                                                                                                                                       |
 | :----------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |